amis-erc20/amisdex/help/depositing-tokens-and-selling-using-myetherwallet.md

 ### Depositing Tokens - Approve

-Step 1 of the Deposit OMG form shows the "current approved amount" as zero.
-We're going to deposit 10 OMG, so we need to enter 10 in the new approved amount and click Approve.
+Step 1 of the Deposit KIWI form shows the "current approved amount" as zero.
+We're going to deposit 100000 KIWI, so we need to enter 10 in the new approved amount and click Approve.

 When you click 'Approve', KIWI Exchange will tell you what transaction you need to make via MyEtherWallet's "Send Ether and Tokens" page.